 A little help from our friends

 This is also the time when co-operation is key.
-Whatever your relationship with your ex, try to focus on the kids and don’t be drawn into long arguments.
-Be clear about what is possible and accept some compromise.
+If your child’s other parent is around, whatever your relationship with this ex partner, try to focus on the kids and don’t be drawn into long arguments – this is a time of year for compromise.
 Planning ahead means that these discussions are sorted before Christmas so that you both know when you will have the kids and can make sure other relatives get to see them too.
-It also means you can make plans to fill your time when you are on your own; accept those party invites, go shopping with friends or even throw your own party.
+It also means you can make plans to fill your time when you are on your own; accept those party invites, go shopping with friends or plan in a bit of rare R&R for yourself.

 Time for you and the kids

-Have a look at the Single With Kids events and join in; you may decide that you want to get away and be with people who really understand what you are feeling and where your kids can make friends and have fun.
+If you’re scratching around for things to do and would like a little escape this year, why not have a look at the Single With Kids events and join in; you may decide that you want to get away and be with people who really understand what you are feeling and where your kids can make friends and have fun.
 For a truly magical break we have our fantastic Lapland Adventure complete with reindeer safaris, husky sleigh rides, tobogganing, enchanting hotel with tropical pool and spa and a visit from Santa himself.
-Or maybe you fancy some sunshine on our Fuerteventura holiday staying in a 4*hotel on the beach.
-Want to see in the New Year with new friends and a new outlook?
-Try our New Year in Stratford break complete with dancing, karaoke and party.
+Or for something closer to home, how about seeing in the New Year with new friends and a new outlook?
+Try our New Year in Stratford break complete with dancing and party.
 All of our holidays are accompanied by a Single With Kids Coordinator who organises opportunities for everyone to get together – you decide what you chose to take part in.

 We’ve lots of stories from our Single Parents who have been in your position and decided to join us for Christmas and/or New Year find out how they felt from the testimonials on our breaks.
 We’ve even had some find romance – I guess it’s true that it happens when you least expect it!